solliancenet/sentinel-defender-workshop-400/day-02/lab06-sentinel-hunting.md

 2. For the comment, type `User error in judgement`.
 3. Select **Apply**

-## Exercise 3 : Use STIX and TAXII with Azure Sentinel
+## Exercise 3 : Use STIX and TAXII with Microsoft Sentinel

 As part of your investigation, you found out someone else had already discovered this attack pattern and published it to a TAXII feed.
-You want to bring these alerts into your Azure Sentinel for future incident creation.
+You want to bring these alerts into your Microsoft Sentinel for future incident creation.

 ### Task 1: Create TAXII Connections

 1. Open the Azure Portal in your **wssecuritySUFFIX-paw-1** virtual machine
-2. Select **Azure Sentinel**
+2. Select **Microsoft Sentinel**
 3. Select the log analytics workspace
 4. Under **Configuration**, select **Data Connectors**
 5. Select **Threat Intelligence – TAXII** from the list of the data connectors